-If I am able to watch without grasping, without rejecting, without judging and without analyzing, then the flow of thought begins to subside.
-It is the grasping, rejecting, judging, interfering that perpetuates the movement of thought.
-When I am able to watch without doing those things and thought subsides, that is when dhyana begins to be revealed.
-When there is nothing to be seen and there is only watchingness, awareness aware of itself, that is dhyana.
+And when I am able to watch without grasping, without rejecting, without judging and without analyzing, then even this flow of thought begins to subside.
+I see that it is the grasping, rejecting, judging, interfering that perpetuates the movement thought.
+When I am able to watch without doing those things and thought subsides, that is when the witness begins to be revealed.
+When there is nothing to be seen and there is only watchingness, awareness aware of itself, that is the ground on which the three stages of meditation have built their abodes.
+Coming out of those abodes, awareness is able to remain in its ground of being, consciousness without any objects, awareness just being aware, witnessing.

 -purushottama